 The sisters do indeed stop by PED and are met by a menacing canine.
 Sarah quickly subdues it with a controlling glance and they meet Alberta (Tisa Farrow) known as "Mouse," Barbara (Nora Heflin) and Allison (Talia Balsam).

-Patty genuinely feels sorry for Sarah and tries to build up her self-confidence, an act of generosity that is overshadowed when Sarah overhears a conversation between Patty and their mom.
+Patty genuinely feels sorry for Sarah and tries to build up her self-confidence.
+This act of generosity is overshadowed when Sarah overhears a phone conversation between Patty and their mom.
 Sarah goes back to her room and the mirror she stares into suddenly cracks.

 The results are in and Patty is accepted into three sororities, including Alpha Nu Sigma.
 Sarah's only acceptance is Phi Epsilon Delta.